 Homogenization is the process of shaking the milk so violently that the fat is dispersed evenly throughout the milk and no longer rises to the top.
 Just another way to denature a highly nutritious food!
 There are also health concerns related to homogenized milk.

-My friend, Debi, recently told me where she found non-homogenized milk that is from grass-fed cows, it is local (from nearby in Michigan), contains no growth hormones, and it is only $4/gallon!
-(For local readers: get it at Heffron Farms by MC Sports on Plainfield.
-“Mooville Creamline” Milk.)
-It is still pasteurized (obviously, or else we couldn’t buy it at a store, but don’t forget the cigarettes while you’re there), but that is the only difference from our farm-fresh milk.
+If you’re lucky, you may be able to find non-homogenized milk from grass-fed cows near you, we have a great local option like that (Hilhof Dairy), it is local (from nearby in Michigan), and contains no growth hormones.
+It is still pasteurized (obviously, or else we couldn’t buy it at a store, but don’t forget the cigarettes while you’re there), but that’s the only difference from our farm-fresh milk.
 When I can buy milk at a store that is only one step away from the best, I’m thrilled!
 You’re wondering why it matters, since we drink raw milk.
 The answer is because we usually run out of our raw milk each week and need some store-bought milk to hold us over a day or two until we get more from the farm.
 (And I also need store-bought milk to give to my day care kids.)
 OH, and some who think whole milk is too thick, really like this whole milk.

 WHAT TO BUY